mpkondrashin/cia/README.md

 ### &#x261E; Configurable theshhold for file safety confidence

-Each analysis result can be configured separatly as acceptable or not
+Each analysis outcome can be configured separatly as acceptable or not

 ## Installation